-By raising $14,000 for the Community Health Outreach Program (CHOP) Phase III, Social Action for Women (SAW) will be able to address health issues in rural Thailand before they manifest themselves by providing reproductive health and basic preventative health education in 10 target communities and providing personal/dental hygiene workshops in the migrant schools.
-These workshops will be organized and led by the Peer Educators, trained in Phase II of this project, of their own communities.
+By raising $10,000 for the Community Health Outreach Program (CHOP) Phase IIII, Social Action for Women (SAW) will be able to address health issues in rural Thailand by providing reproductive and basic preventative health education in 10 target communities and providing personal/dental hygiene workshops in the migrant schools.
+These workshops will be organized and led by the Peer Educators.
+Funds also benefit a mobile medical team that serves Burmese immigrants in rural villages.

 Burma has previously endured a harsh military government and closed economy.
 This compelled hundreds of thousands of refugees to flee the country, many to neighboring Thailand.
 The community of Phrop Phra is so rural, it has been previously unaided by other NGOs.
 The people living there lack basic services including accurate knowledge about best health practices, especially in the areas of communicable disease and reproductive health.